mikolalysenko/mudb/heldb/README-toc.md

-# heldb
+# mudb
 A database for HTML5 multiplayer games.

 ## example
-This is heavily commented example showing how to create a server/client pair and protocol using `heldb`.
-A system using `heldb` has to specify 3 things:
+This is heavily commented example showing how to create a server/client pair and protocol using `mudb`.
+A system using `mudb` has to specify 3 things:

 1. A protocol
 1. A server